raindongz/reactEcommerceTypescript/README.md

 ## Available Scripts

-E-Commerce website front end with React-Redux/Typescript/React Hooks
+E-Commerce website frontend with React-Redux/Typescript/React Hooks

 In the project directory, you can run: